Maryam-Shehnaz/FYP_Project/README.md

 The proposed application combines **AI, OCR, image processing, and a digital prescription management system** to provide a more accessible and organized way of managing medical prescriptions.

-Users can digitize handwritten prescriptions, obtain medication information, ask medicine-related questions through the AI chatbot, receive pediatric dosage guidance, and maintain their prescription history digitally.
+Users can digitize handwritten prescriptions, obtain medication information, ask medicine-related questions through the AI chatbot, and maintain their prescription history digitally.